1928 Seanad

 The 1928 Seanad was the part of the Seanad of the Irish Free State (1922–1936) in office from the 1928 Seanad election to the 1931 Seanad election.
+It sat as a second chamber to the 6th Dáil elected at the September 1927 general election.
 Elections to the Seanad, the Senate of the Oireachtas (parliament of the Irish Free State), took place on a triennial basis, with senators elected in stages.
-The 1928 Seanad included members nominated in 1922, and members elected at the 1922, 1925 and 1928 Seanad elections.
-It sat as a second chamber to the 6th Dáil elected at the September 1927 general election.
 The Seanad of the Irish Free State was not numbered after each election, with the whole period later considered the First Seanad.

 Composition of the 1928 Seanad

+The 1928 Seanad included members nominated in 1922, and members elected at the 1922, 1925 and 1928 Seanad elections.
 There were a total of 60 seats in the Free State Seanad.
-In 1928, 17 Senators were elected.
-The previous Seanad election in 1925 was a popular election.
-However, at the 1928 and subsequent Free State Seanad elections, the franchise was restricted to Oireachtas members.
+In 1928, 19 Senators were elected.

+In 1922, 30 Senators had been elected by Dáil Éireann, and 30 had been nominated by the President of the Executive Council, W. T. Cosgrave.
 19 Senators had been elected at the 1925 Seanad election.
-In 1922, 30 Senators had been elected by Dáil Éireann, and 30 had been nominated by the President of the Executive Council, W. T. Cosgrave.
+The 1925 Seanad election was a popular election.
+Under the Constitution (Amendment No. 6) Act 1928, effective at the 1928 election and subsequent Seanad elections, the electorate for the Seanad was altered to members of the Oireachtas only.

 The following table shows the composition by party when the 1928 Seanad first met on 12 December 1928.